mckinsey/vizro/vizro-core/docs/pages/user_guides/actions.md

 The following example shows how to create a custom action that prints the data of the clicked point in the graph to the console.

-??? example "Custom Dash DataTable"
+??? example "Custom action with UI inputs and outputs"
     === "app.py"
         ```py
         import vizro.models as vm